Applying for a Swedish passport or national ID-card

 You can also collect the passport at one of the two Swedish honorary consulates, which are situated in Timisoara and in Cluj-Napoca.
 The following applies:

-To be collected at a consulate, add 20 RON for shipping cost to the passport fee.
+To be collected at a consulate, add 30 RON (Timisoara) and 50 RON (Cluj) for shipping cost to the passport fee.

-For collecting it in Timisoara, you are kindly requested to add another 70 RON which is a "delivery fee", thus the fee will be 740 RON in total.
+For collecting it in Timisoara, you are kindly requested to add another 70 RON which is a "delivery fee", thus the fee will be 750 RON in total.
+For collecting in Cluj, this delivery fee is to be paid to the consulate in cash.

 For passports collected in Cluj-Napoca the delivery fee can be paid at the consulate.